seananderson/metafolio/inst/ms/ms.md

 conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved.
-For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four.
-Metapopulations with more conserved populations We can see this risk-buffering effect through example metapopulations in Fig. 5c.
+For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four (Fig. 5c).
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d).
 As one would expect, conserving fewer populations also results in lower-abundance metapopulations.